pingidentity/terraform-provider-pingone/docs/resources/environment.md

 ### Read-Only

-- `default_population_id` (String) The ID of the environment's default population.
+- `default_population_id` (String, Deprecated) **Deprecation Message** The `default_population_id` attribute has been deprecated.
+Default population functionality has moved to the `pingone_population_default` resource.
+This attribute will be removed in the next major version of the provider.
+The ID of the environment's default population.
 This attribute is only populated when also using the `default_population` block to define a default population.
 - `id` (String) The ID of this resource.
 - `organization_id` (String) The ID of the PingOne organization tenant to which the environment belongs.